SolarArbiter/SolarArbiter.github.io/usecases.md

 - The framework produces reports of forecast evaluation and analysis for user download.
 - The framework website includes pages that aid in explaining forecasts and their use.
-- Framework users can share forecasts, forecast evaluation reports and data with other framework users.
+- Framework users can share forecasts, forecast evaluation reports, and data with other framework users.
 - Framework protects forecasts and uploaded data as specified by the user.